 From the beginning, Lance Hulme pursued an eclectic musical career encompassing many different aspects of music-making.
 His first conducting appearance was the premiere of a piece written for his high school orchestra.
 Throughout his undergraduate study of classical composition, Lance Hulme played keyboards in various jazz and pop groups, wrote and directed musicals and stage music and transcribed and arranged music for other performers.
 An interim period followed where he was keyboardist for the jazz-fusion band Dreamscape and was associated with the then Minnesota Composers Forum.
 Following graduate study, he went to Vienna, Austria on a Fulbright Grant, staying in Europe for seventeen years (Hulme’s wife is mezzo-soprano Clara O’Brien).
 During that time, he co-founded and directed Ensemble Surprise, an eclectic chamber ensemble which featured “700 years of new music”, of which he was the “Rector Spiritus who knows exactly what to do with such an ensemble”.
 (Die Rheinpfalz) He also worked as a freelance musician, arranger and transcriber for a wide variety of ensembles and individuals and taught at various institutions.
 As pianist, he has been described as “a carefully prepared virtuoso”.
 (Die Badische Neueste Nachrichten)

 In 2003, an offer to teach brought Dr. Hulme back to the U.S. and he is currently professor at North Carolina Central University where he directs the music theory, aural skills and composition program.
-He also on the faculty for the NCCU FabLab and informally assists in the music industry and applied voice and piano programs.
+He also on the faculty for the NCCU FabLab and informally assists in the music industry, applied voice and piano programs.
 His theory and aural skills curriculum, “Basic Training in Music Skills”, is available through his publishing company, In Pegno Music (see Education).
 His latest project is a new concert series, À la carte, which presents music from a wide variety of genres, styles and epochs.